Binary decision diagram: Complemented edges

-An ROBDD can be represented even more compactly, using complemented edges.
+An ROBDD can be represented even more compactly, using complemented edges, also known as complement links.
+The resulting BDD is sometimes known as a typed BDD or signed BDD.

 Complemented edges are formed by annotating low edges as complemented or not.
 If an edge is complemented, then it refers to the negation of the Boolean function that corresponds to the node that the edge points to (the Boolean function represented by the BDD with root that node).
 High edges are not complemented, in order to ensure that the resulting BDD representation is a canonical form.
 In this representation, BDDs have a single leaf node, for reasons explained below.

 Two advantages of using complemented edges when representing BDDs are: